0ern/ScanIP/README.md

 In case you change name to the `ScanIP.ps1` file, then you have to update the name in `PS_Batch.ps1` at lines 79 and 80.

-And If you have any arguments, be sure to replace the examples `-ExecutionPolicy Bypass` with your own, or if you have none remove that parameter.
+If you have any arguments, be sure to replace the examples `-ExecutionPolicy Bypass` with your own, or if you have none remove that parameter.

 ## Before execute .bat